GolemOrg/NettyHelpers/README.md

 Lastly, there are extensions.
 For the `ByteBuf` type, it adds support for these extensions:
 - `ByteBuf.readAddress(): InetSocketAddress`
 - `ByteBuf.readToByteArray(length: Int): ByteArray` - Given a length, it reads the next `length` bytes from the buffer and returns them as a byte array.
-- `ByteBuf.split(maxSize: Int): MutableList<ByteBuf>` - Given a max size, it splits the buffer into multiple buffers each equalling or less than the max size.
+- `ByteBuf.split(maxSize: Int): MutableList<ByteBuf>` - Given a max size, it splits the buffer into multiple buffers each equaling or less than the max size.

 Internally, there are extensions for all types (`Any?`).
 These are used in the `OrderedEncodable` interface as a way to automatically encode each field using `field.encode(buffer)`